In these frequently asked questions, find guidance across a range of topics and issues including:

-- The government has announced amendments to the Working Time Regulations that will allow all workers to carry over up to four weeks’ paid holiday over a two-year period
+- The government has announced amendments to the Working Time Regulations (WTR) that will allow all workers to carry over up to four weeks’ paid holiday over a two-year period (up to March 2022)

 - This will be possible in cases where it has not been reasonably practicable for a worker to take some or all of this leave as a result of the effects of coronavirus (including on the worker, the employer or on the wider economy or society)